What are Zero-Click Searches?

 Consider voice search

-With the rise of voice assistants like Siri and Alexa, optimizing for voice search can also help you appear in zero-click search results.
+As voice assistants grow popular, optimizing for voice search can also help you appear in zero-click search results.

 Conclusion